Won't You Be My Neighbor: Diversity in the Workplace

 Suggested Domain: Professional Responsibility

-Julia Goff, MS, MA, CCLS, RMHCI
+Julia Young, MS, MA, CCLS, RMHCI

-Julia Goff has been a child life specialist since 2014.
+Julia Young has been a child life specialist since 2014.
 She completed a B.S. in human development and family science and a B.A. in Spanish linguistics at the Ohio State University.
 She completed an M.S. in human development and family science with an emphasis in child life from the University of Georgia in 2014 and an M.A. in clinical mental health counseling with a play therapy certificate from the University of Central Florida in 2019.
 Julia has provided child life services in the emergency department, NICU, acute pediatrics, and inpatient hematology/oncology.

 Haley Messmore, BS, CCLS